anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

   - **Infrastructure profiles catalogue**: A catalogue of standard infrastructure software and hardware configurations, referred to as profiles; these profiles abstract the infrastructure for the workloads.
 Only a few profiles, with well-defined characteristics, can meet the operational and performance requirements of all workloads.

 - Cloud Infrastructure Software and Hardware profiles:
-  - **Cloud Infrastructure software profiles and configurations**: These are software profiles and configurations that map directly to the infrastructure profiles within the infrastructure profiles catalogue.
+  - **Cloud Infrastructure software profiles**: These software profiles are components of the corresponding infrastructure profiles within the infrastructure profiles catalogue, and specify the host infrastructure software configurations.
   - **Cloud Infrastructure hardware profiles and configurations**: These are hardware profiles and configurations which are suitable for the defined cloud infrastructure software profiles & configurations.

 - Conformance and verification